KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-heir.md

 - To output Heir CC addresses, use [heiraddress](../cryptoconditions/cc-heir.html#heiraddress)

 ::: warning
-If an owner of an Heir CC address seeking to add funds to their account avoids the normal methods and instead manually creates a utxo contribution, this utxo will not follow the normal patterns.
+If an owner of an Heir CC address seeking to add funds to their account avoids the normal methods (the RPC provided) and instead manually creates a utxo contribution, this utxo will not follow the normal patterns.
 Specifically, if the owner manually creates a contribution utxo that derives from both the owner pubkey and also from another pubkey, this utxo will not affect the `inactivitytime` calculation.
 Instead of resetting the `inactivitytime`, the utxo will count only as a donation.
 :::

 ## heirfund